 Discord was the name that Havik chose to bestow upon his daughter at her rebirth, feeling as though she had much potential in assisting him with dealing chaos on neighboring realms.
-Fortunately, yet not so fortunately, not all aspects of her Edenian genes were rewritten during the process.
-Still she possessed moral values such as remorse, grace, and respect, along with subtle beauty; but this, coupled with genes of Havik, resulted in a monster perhaps even more bizarre than Frankenstein himself.
-Practically being reborn altogether, Discord had not yet been baptized in the religion of chaos, per say, and was much too gentle, much too innocent to abide by its principles.
+Fortunately, yet not so fortunately, not all aspects of her Edenian traits were rewritten during the process.
+Still she possessed moral values such as remorse, grace, and respect, and additionally, subtle Edenian beauty; but this, coupled with genes of Havik, resulted in a bizarre emotional well-being.
+Practically being reborn altogether, she had not yet been baptized in the religion of chaos, per say, and was much too gentle, much too innocent to abide by its principles.
 The young girl persistently called herself 'Alice' rather than Discord, and refused to obey her father when told to wreak havoc on others.
 Eventually, Havik would resort to harsh training and discipline to set his daughter on the path to chaos.
-These tactics would prove to be successful for the most part.

-At times, the sight or execution of chaotic deeds aroused Alice to no end; while on many other occasions, morality tugged at her heels with childlike innocence, influencing her kinder side, and leading her to wonder if chaos was truly worth it.
-She and her father would quarrel often as a result of her fluctuating emotions, but just as rain turns to shine, they would reunite once again, punching one another in the gut playfully over and over; violence is a common form of affection in the Chaosrealm, you see.
+Indeed, after years of living beneath Chaosrealm's influence, the sight or execution of chaotic deeds aroused Alice to no end; yet on many other occasions, she stood against unruly behavior, only reluctantly assisting Havik in his missions to spread the Chaosrealm way.
+She and her father would quarrel often as a result of her fluctuating emotions, but just as rain turns to shine, they would reunite once again, punching one another in the gut playfully over and over; violence is a common form of affection in the Chaosrealm.

 Alice's eyes were fixed on Johnny Cage, who had now been commanded by Shang Tsung to slay his newly defeated opponent, Baraka.
-The barely conscious Tarkatan lay flat on his back, his head swaying to and fro in a daze of exhaustion and shock.
+The barely conscious Tarkatan lay flat on his back, his head swaying weakly to and fro.
 Reluctant to finish off his opponent, Johnny Cage was further disgraced by the warriors standing around him, who shook their heads in disdain.

 A sudden pinprick of enthusiasm drove Alice to step broadly out of the shadows, exposing half of her body, but quickly gave away as she was reminded of her given duty.
-Not wishing to displease her father, she quickly stepped back and pushed her body gently against the cold, stone wall behind her.
-She continued to watch Johnny Cage in silent contemplation, who was conversing with a much older man that she did not recognize.
+Not wishing to displease her father, she quickly stepped back and pushed her body gently against the wall, hoping that nobody had spotted her.
+She continued to watch Johnny Cage, who was conversing with a much older man that she did not recognize.
 Eventually deciding that Johnny Cage's pitiful matches would conclude the tournament's procedures for the time being, she slid without a trace from the coliseum to notify her father of her successful arrival.

 Standing gingerly outside the structure, she pulled out an amulet which Havik had lent her for communication purposes.

-"Father…." she whispered into its crystal center.
+"Father…." she whispered into its crystal center, which glowed dully red in return.
 Silence.
-Alice grew wary as the sound of several footsteps became barely audible nearby.
+Alice grew wary as the sound of footsteps became barely audible behind her.

-Following the brief response, a small portal formed before her, and as it grew gradually larger a dull force began to emanate from within, which drew Alice and her surroundings towards it like a miniature wormhole.
-Once the portal reached a reasonable size, Alice stored the amulet in her breast pocket, and stepped into it.
-The gateway to the Chaosrealm closed immediately behind her, leaving not a trace of her arrival.
+Following the brief response, a small, glowing portal formed before her, gradually growing larger and emitting a dark aura.
+Once it reached a reasonable size, Alice stored the amulet in her breast pocket, and stepped into it.
+The gateway to the Chaosrealm closed immediately behind her.